-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

 Number and percent of waiver participant unexpected deaths that were reported, reviewed and responded to by the mortality review committee.
-N=Number of waiver participant unexpected deaths that were reported, reviewed and responded to by the mortality review committee.
-D=Total number of waiver participants unexpected deaths.
+N = Number of waiver participant unexpected deaths that were reported, reviewed and responded to by the mortality review committee.
+D = Total number of waiver participants unexpected deaths.

-Data Source (Select one): Record reviews, on-site If 'Other' is selected, specify:
+Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify:

-Responsible Party for Frequency of data Sampling Approach data collection/generation (check each that applies): collection/generation (check each that applies): (check each that applies):
+Sampling Approach (check each that applies): collection/generation (check each that applies): (check each that applies):